-Whether copyrighted material is reasonably available to regulated parties and the public may be relevant in two distinct contexts.
-First, an agency may consider whether such material is reasonably available when deciding whether to "use" that standard.
-If a voluntary consensus standard is not reasonably available, that may render it "impractical" within the meaning of OMB Circular A-119.
-For example, restrictions on access may make a standard "ineffectual, inefficient, or inconsistent with agency mission" or cause it to "impose more burdens, or . . . be less useful, than . . . another standard."133 Second, an agency may consider whether a standard is reasonably available in evaluating whether and to what extent to work with a copyright holder to broaden access.
+Whether copyrighted material is reasonably available to regulated and other interested parties may be relevant in two distinct contexts.
+First, an agency may consider whether such material is reasonably available when deciding whether to "use" the material.
+Restrictions on availability may be one of the many factors an agency considers when evaluating whether using a particular standard is "impractical" within the meaning of OMB Circular A-119.
+For example, restrictions on access may contribute to a determination that using a particular standard would be "ineffectual, inefficient, or inconsistent with agency mission" or "impose more burdens, or . . . be less useful, than . . . another standard."187 Second, an agency may consider whether a standard is reasonably available in evaluating whether and to what extent to work with a copyright holder to broaden access.
 This task may be appropriate during the rulemaking stage, and may also come into play once an agency has decided to promulgate a regulation incorporating the standard by reference.